Epstein death shifts federal focus to possible conspirators | New Country 923

 Epstein death shifts federal focus to possible conspirators

-Two days after the wealthy financier’s death in the New York jail where he was awaiting trial on sex-trafficking charges, Attorney General William Barr warned on Monday that “any co-conspirators should not rest easy.”
+Two days after the 66-year-old financier’s death in a New York jail where he was awaiting trial on sex trafficking charges, Attorney General William Barr warned on Monday that “any co-conspirators should not rest easy.”

 “Let me assure you that this case will continue on against anyone who was complicit,” Barr said at a law enforcement conference in New Orleans.
 “The victims deserve justice, and they will get it.”